Destaq/reddit-wallpapers/README.md

 _Last note: Once you have all of your images downloaded to your folder, all you have to do is navigate to your System Preferences/Settings and change the directory where your computer gets its images from.
 Below is an image showing how to do so on Mac.
 I recommend setting random order to true to be excited each time you see a new picture!_

+_PS: I've made another cycling wallpaper program, but this one is even better!
+It **teaches** you languages, countries, and more straight from your wallpaper, with contributions welcome to help expand the number of topics!
+Check it out [here](https://www.github.com/Destaq/wallpaper-learn)._

 ![System Preferences Image](/images/system_prefs.png?raw=true)